moding-il/bizdoc.core/README.md

 }
 ```

-The above `Form` annotation i used to apply configuration properties.
+The above `Form` annotation is used to apply a *title* to form configuration.
+See the configuratino file for more.

 #### Declare data model